sahilng/host-containerized-apps/README.md

 # Docker Host Setup Template

-Self-host multiple containerized applications using containerized Nginx
+Use this template to self-host multiple containerized applications using containerized Nginx

 ## Requirements